-WAMS has created building use policies that welcome organizations whose social and cultural programs are congruent with our own efforts to lift up human dignity and promote social justice, to use our space as a venue for meetings and conferences.
-WAMS’ parking lot is located directly across from the building where Institute Road meets Grove Street, making WAMS an ideal location for such events.
+WAMS has created policies that welcome building use by organizations whose social and cultural programs are congruent with our own efforts to lift up human dignity and promote social justice.
+WAMS’ parking lot is located directly across from the building where Institute Road meets Grove Street.
+Two of our entrances are wheelchair accessible.

-We have established a fee schedule that varies depending upon the nature of the event.
+The fee schedule varies depending upon the nature of the event.

 Our available space includes the following:

-For more information regarding possible building use, please contact Meg Smith at 508-755-2329 or email firstname.lastname@example.org.
+For more information regarding possible building use, please contact our office at 508-755-2329 or email firstname.lastname@example.org.

 To learn about the art and architectural history of the building, please click here to access the website: A Legacy of Art and Faith.
 The site was created by the Senior Concentration in Art History of the College of Holy Cross under the direction of Professor Virginia Raguin.